Crow Orchard Curriculum Intent

 In 2022 subject leader roles were reallocated.
 As the children are always at the heart of what we do it is with them that the process began.
 Children in KS2 completed questionnaires and Mrs Heath interviewed a selection of children from across the school in order to discover areas and subjects of immediate interest.

 Staff then spent time working as a team designing a bespoke curriculum specifically to meet the needs of our children.
-Following this, Mrs Heath (curriculum leader), met individually with each subject leader.
+Following this, Mrs Heath (curriculum champion), met individually with each subject leader.
 Every new topic for each year group was systematically planned together ensuring: concise national curriculum links, clear end points, progression, possible community links, key vocabulary, clear links to British Values and evidence of previous and planned future learning.

 We are aware that all children need the support of parents and staff to make good progress in school.
 Strong positive relationships between school and every single family is crucial right from the start of the school journey.
 We invited parents to comment on what they thought our priorities should be via an online questionnaire.
 We aim to keep parents involved in their child’s learning experience by informing parents about the way in which the children are being taught and how well each child is progressing.
 The year always begins with a “Meet the teacher” either face to face or virtually.
 We keep our families well informed through termly curriculum newsletters and the school website.
 Our parents/carers are also invited to use Seesaw; a communication platform between staff and carers.